 Image credit: Global to Local

-Tacoma is currently on the receiving end of much of Seattle’s population growth and development, including one of the country’s largest refugee populations.
-Through 10 Minute Walk’s grant funding support of Global to Local, we are helping to advocate on behalf of the Seattle Metro area’s highly diverse refugee population by supporting park activation in area cities with local leadership around community park and green space needs.
-This region has been a point of emphasis for our work because it is the most ethnically diverse city in Washington and is the primary relocation and resettlement area in the state for refugees.
+Tacoma is currently on the receiving end of much of Seattle’s population growth and development.
+Through 10 Minute Walk’s grant funding support of area non-profit Global to Local, we are helping to advocate on behalf of the Seattle Metro area’s highly diverse refugee population by supporting park activation in area cities with local leadership around community park and green space needs.
+This region has been a point of emphasis for our work because it is the most ethnically diverse in Washington and is the primary relocation and resettlement area in the state for refugees.

 These are just two examples of champion cities across the US that are advocating on behalf of their residents for increased green space access.
 But our work with community leaders and organizations does not and will not stop there — we set ambitious goals for ourselves and are looking forward to having a tangible, lasting impact on our communities while encouraging positive change across the country.